Skip to Content Facebook Feature Image

 FILE - A train coming from London leaves the Northbound Channel tunnel in Calais, northern France, on Jan.
 31, 2020.
 (AP Photo/Thibault Camus, File)

-“It’s a stressful situation,” Jamie Gill said.
-He said that they'd now have to take a roundabout route back, with a flight via Birmingham on Wednesday.
+Jamie Gill said they'd take a roundabout route back, with a flight via Birmingham on Wednesday.

-Eurostar — which runs passenger trains between London and Paris and other European destinations — blamed “overhead power supply issues in the Channel Tunnel” and what it said was a failed train operated by LeShuttle, which transports vehicles and their passengers by rail through the tunnel between the ports of Calais, France, and Folkestone, England.
+Eurostar — which runs passenger trains between London and Paris and other European destinations — blamed “overhead power supply issues in the Channel Tunnel” and a failure aboard a train operated by LeShuttle, which transports vehicles and their passengers between the ports of Calais, France, and Folkestone, England.

-In London, disappointed would-be traveler John Paul had been expecting to enjoy a romantic river cruise in Paris and a trip to the Eiffel Tower with his partner Lucy, but their early morning Eurostar got turned back before reaching the continent.
+In London, would-be traveler John Paul had expected to enjoy a romantic river cruise in Paris and a trip to the Eiffel Tower with his partner, Lucy, but their Eurostar got turned back before reaching the continent.

 “We got probably about an hour down the track, maybe 40 minutes, and then they basically said the train’s got to stop, because the train ahead got a braking issue,” the 46-year-old Paul said.